gchq/gaffer-doc/docs/user-guide/gaffer-basics/what-is-gaffer.md

 !!! note
-    Knowledge of the [Gaffer schema](../schema.md) in use is usually required to formulate a graph query but technically optional hence the dotted connection.
+    Knowledge of the [Gaffer schema](../schema.md) in use is usually required to formulate a graph query, but doesn't form part of the query itself - hence the dotted connection.

 ## Why would you want to use Gaffer?

-Conceptually a graph database/data platform can have a large variety of uses where it'll provide specific advantages over other data storage/analytic platforms which will be discussed in the ["What is Graph?"](./what-is-a-graph.md) section of these docs.
+Conceptually a graph database/data platform can have a large variety of uses where it'll provide specific advantages over other data storage/analytic platforms which is discussed in the ["What is Graph?"](./what-is-a-graph.md) section of these docs.
 Gaffer provides an extensible and straightforward way to insert, manage and query the graph data stored in the underlying storage systems (ie. Accumulo) that is native to the community.